especies

 “dance around” to attract females.
 As with other

-Damselfish,it is the males that build and tend to
+Damselfish,it is the males that build and tend to the

-anything: algae, plankton, invertebrate larvae as
+algae, plankton, invertebrate larvae as well as small

-well as small shrimp, crabs and fish.
-Though often
+shrimp, crabs and fish.
+Though often smaller,

-cleaning Green Sea Turtles of parasites.
+Green Sea Turtles of parasites.